shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 The model is saved in a pickle format.
 We will load the saved model to do predictions later.

-Now, along with this, we have to ensure that when the API will receive the paprameters, it recieves them in a proper format, for example, a list of lists in which each list has 4 float values for the features.
+Now, along with this, we have to ensure that when the API will receive the paprameters, it receives them in a proper format, for example, a list of lists in which each list has 4 float values for the features.

 For that we use [Pydantic](https://github.com/samuelcolvin/pydantic).